 Beliefs, religious or otherwise, which inform students’ perspective on life and their interest in and respect of different people’s feelings and values; Sense of enjoyment and fascination in learning about themselves, others and the world around them, including the intangible; Use of imagination and creativity in their learning willingness to reflect on their experiences.

-PSHE is also used to support the SMSC agenda.
-We cover the government recommended core themes of: health and wellbeing, sex and relationships and living in the wider world (economic wellbeing, careers and citizenship).
-Year 7 students have a one hour PSHE lesson each week.
-The whole school are taught through PSHE focussed assemblies, sessions during tutor time on current affairs and PSHE sessions on curriculum enhancement day.
+PSHE is also used to support the Spiritual Moral Social Cultural agenda.
+We cover the government recommended core themes of: health and well-being, sex and relationships and living in the wider world (economic well-being, careers and citizenship).
+Year 7 students have a one-hour PSHE lesson each week.
+The whole school are taught through PSHE focused assemblies, sessions during tutor time on current affairs and PSHE sessions on curriculum enhancement day.
 If parents would not like their child to receive sex and relationships education then they must notify the school.

 Aims of SMSC: